I retired when I was 49… 13 years before I’d planned.

-Instead of hoping for good health in my old age, I could retire when I was relatively young, fit, and able to enjoy the good life.
+Instead of hoping for good health in my old age, I could retire when I was relatively young, fit, and able to enjoy a life of fun and adventure.

 But it was critical that I choose the right country.

-But one country fit the bill… with room to spare:
+But one country fit the bill perfectly… with benefits to spare.

-In Ecuador, I found that there’s a rich lifestyle available for every income level.
-A couple settling in a small town in this country can live on around US$700 per month.
-In a rural setting, two of my close friends are living on less than US$600 per month.
+A couple settling in small towns can live on around US$750 per month.
+In a rural setting, two of my close friends are living on less than US$650 per month.

-If you’d be happier in Ecuador’s most beautiful colonial city—with its theater, orchestra, art shows, restaurants, and cafes–you can do that starting at US$1,200 per month (under US$1,000 if you own your own house).
+If you’d be happier in a beautiful, 16th-century colonial city—with its theater, orchestra, art shows, restaurants, and cafés—you can do that starting at US$1,200 per month (under US$1,000 if you own your own house).

-To put this in perspective, over 36 million retired Americans over 65 are receiving Social Security.
-Their average payment is US$1,233 per month.
+To put this in perspective, of the more than 61 million retirees now collecting Social Security in 2022, the average payment is US$1,657 per month.

 And what’s amazing is that you’ll do more than just live.
 You’ll live well… a wealthy and enriching lifestyle that just wouldn’t be possible back home.